Kanye West Praises Pro-Trump YouTube Star Candace Owens

 “They do not want black people focused on their futures; they want black people focused on their past.
 They like black people to be government dependent; they don’t like to see black people that are free thinkers and are independent.
 I think that’s what Kanye West and myself represent to the black community, and that makes [the left] very nervous…there is no value in being a victim, there is no value in being oppressed.
 There is only value in looking forward the future, and that is what I preach and practice every single day…”

-The Black Lives Matter movement is being used as pawns by the Democratic Party, she added.
+The Black Lives Matter movement is being used as a pawn by the Democratic Party, she added.

 I’m freaking out. @kanyewest ….please take a meeting with me.
 I tell every single person that everything that I have been inspired to do, was written in your music.